-(c) Child Care Benefit
+(c) Child Care Subsidy

-Most Australian families are eligible to receive Child Care Benefit.
+Most Australian families are eligible to receive Child Care Subsidy.
 Families who are eligible for the Federal Government's Child Care Assistance subsidy will only be required to pay the daily gap fee applicable to their financial circumstances.
-To have CCB applied to their account, families must first register with the Family Assistance Office.
+To have CCS applied to their account, families must first register with the Family Assistance Office.
 In addition, the government provides an additional 50% tax rebate to families for out-of-pocket child care expenses via the Child Care Rebate (CCR).
-CCR is paid fortnightly either to the family or the service.
-The service encourages families to authorise the CCR to be paid directly to the service.
+CCR is paid weekly to the service.